 It so is right?
 So I’m one guy in a family of four people very comfortable with having dishes in the sink

-My kids they’re teenagers, they’re 22 and 18 now, but the last thing on their mind is doing a dish or putting it aside or whatever.
-And that is a really difficult conversation with me and I come home from work now.
-And if they’ve been at home all day and there’s dishes in the sink and now they haven’t done anything to prepare for dinner.
+My kids they’re teenagers, they’re 22 and 18 now, but the last thing on their minds is doing a dish or putting it aside or whatever.
+And that is a really difficult conversation for me and I come home from work now.
+And if they’ve been at home all day and there are dishes in the sink and now they haven’t done anything to prepare for dinner.
 And because my wife gets home way after me with regards to dinner and I’ve got to clean up before I do the dinner tasks, it becomes a real drama.

 It becomes a massive drama and I and I become rude and obnoxious and mean and all sorts of things.
-And only recently I’ve been able to bring myself back from the brink of you know of craziness and speak to the boys and say listen blokes, you know, like these are my issues.
-This is what I need done.
+And only recently I’ve been able to bring myself back from the brink of you know craziness and speak to the boys and say listen, blokes, you know, like these are my issues.
+This is what I need to be done.
 If you guys get that done, I’ll do the rest.
 But you know, I don’t want to be doing 30 minutes of cleaning before I have to prepare dinner.
-Because that means that dinner finishes way to late.
-And that means that I didn’t get to sit down and rest, It means I go to bed. overtired means I don’t sleep properly and then I wake up feeling terrible.
+Because that means that dinner finishes way too late.
+And that means that I didn’t get to sit down and rest, It means I go to bed.
+Being overtired means I don’t sleep properly and then I wake up feeling terrible.

 Yeah, exactly.
-Yeah, I think it really took on a that, that that mentality, I think really took on a whole new level.
-Five years ago I started having some real bad problems with coordination and vertigo started coming back real bad.
+Yeah, I think it really took on that, that mentality, I think really took on a whole new level.
+Five years ago I started having some really bad problems with coordination and vertigo started coming back really bad.
 I still, I still get vertigo a lot these days.
 But, uh, went to the doctor, they did an MRI.
 It intrigued them.
 So they called me back they did an angiogram and they found out that my basal artery is completely obstructed.
 So as as of now I only get blood flow to my brain from my carotid arteries.
-I my basal artery in the back there is completely clogged.
-They don’t want to give me TPA because they’re afraid that if they give me a clot buster that it’ll cause several mini strokes and being that it’s in the area that control you know, swallowing and breathing they don’t really want to mess with that so that that’s kind of the run down this that I get sometimes, you know, I do get on down faster but it seems like and maybe that’s why I work out as much as I do is to keep my circulation at the you know at the level that it is now and to keep myself in the shape that I am to where I actually have energy to do stuff.
+My basal artery in the back there is completely clogged.
+They don’t want to give me TPA because they’re afraid that if they give me a clot buster it’ll cause several mini-strokes and being that it’s in the area that controls you know, swallowing and breathing they don’t really want to mess with that so that that’s kind of the run down this that I get sometimes, you know, I do get on down faster but it seems like and maybe that’s why I work out as much as I do is to keep my circulation at you know at the level that it is now and to keep myself in the shape that I am to where I actually have energy to do stuff.

-so kind of a scare about five years ago but you know, like I said, since I’ve done half marathon and you know i weight train I you know, I haven’t really changed my life too much I had to quit doing MMA I had to stop training Jiu Jitsu basically stopped doing anything that could obstruct the carotid artery.
+so kind of a scare about five years ago but you know, like I said, since I’ve done a half marathon and you know I weight train, I haven’t really changed my life too much I had to quit doing MMA I had to stop training Jiu Jitsu basically stopped doing anything that could obstruct the carotid artery.
 So change, life’s changed a little bit, but I think I’m still trying to make the most of it.
 Yeah, definitely.
 Yeah.

 Tell me about nutrition.
-Has that been something that you’ve looked into made any changes to what do you do different there?
+Has that been something that you’ve looked into and made any changes to what do you do differently there?

 Yeah, that sounds similar on a drink anymore.
 It feels really bad when I drink I feel you know, I feel drunk extremely quickly.
 And yeah, the first drink is enough and the second drink is not worth it.
 You know,

-I think Yeah, yeah, I definitely have but I think with me the, I keep my my circle very small given everything that I’ve been through.
-So, you know, I’ve only got maybe a handful of friends that that I would go out with and stuff and you know I’ll have a drink or two and I think that mainly most of most of my friends know what I’ve been through and know the history and everything so I don’t get it that much but occasionally I get the you know why don’t you come out as I usually don’t go out and I’m a kind of a homebody i when i get off work, I come home, I train for a couple hours and then you know, relax for a little bit and go to bed and do it again.
+I think Yeah, yeah, I definitely have but I think with me, I keep my my circle very small given everything that I’ve been through.
+So, you know, I’ve only got maybe a handful of friends that that I would go out with and stuff and you know I’ll have a drink or two and I think that mainly most of my friends know what I’ve been through, and know the history and everything so I don’t get it that much but occasionally I get you to know why don’t you come out as I usually don’t go out and I’m a kind of a homebody I when i get off work, I come home, I train for a couple hours and then you know, relax for a little bit and go to bed and do it again.
 So that’s, that’s unfortunately that’s about the extent of my social circle.

 Yeah, especially now

-I work for the government work for the Department of Navy on the civilian civilian side so a very reading intensive it wouldn’t be who have me to come into work slow and sometimes you know if I go out you know before when when I would go out and maybe tie one on you know and have a hangover the next day I would be slow mentally the next couple days so it was like this stasis that you know it took a while for my body to come back to you know stasis to where I could actually live normally you know without, because if I get tired and I get cranky and if I get cranky I rely on the anger and then out comes angry Travis and you know, it’s just a vicious circle.
+I work for the government work for the Department of Navy on the civilian side so it a very reading intensive it wouldn’t have me to come into work slowly and sometimes you know if I go out you know before when I would go out and maybe tie one on you know and have a hangover the next day I would be slow mentally the next couple days so it was like this stasis that you know it took a while for my body to come back to you know stasis to where I could actually live normally you know without because if I get tired and I get cranky and if I get cranky I rely on the anger and then out comes angry Travis and you know, it’s just a vicious circle.

-Yeah, in the beginning, I think directly after I had the stroke, I didn’t want to slow down, on the path that I had pre stroke I had, you know, I was three years out of the Marine Corps.
+Yeah, in the beginning, I think directly after I had the stroke, I didn’t want to slow down, on the path that I had pre-stroke I had, you know, I was three years out of the Marine Corps.
 I was in college at the time and I was taking a fast track to get my bachelor’s degree.
 So it was and I remember going back to school while I was in a wheelchair and I couldn’t think, I mean growing up I had arguably a photographic memory.
-I could sit down and and read 50 terms and definitions in the matter of 15 minutes and no them verbatim backwards forwards you know it was school was very easy for me growing up.
+I could sit down and read 50 terms and definitions in a matter of 15 minutes and no them verbatim backward and forwards you know it was school was very easy for me growing up.

 The difficulty with numbers

-Yeah so you would you’re the type of person that was able to really pick things up at school quite well your studies were okay etc. Now what part of it?
-So for me numbers are real issue, you know, looking at spreadsheets and all that kind of stuff really just fry’s my brain and almost immediately when somebody tries to explain, I’ve got a friend of mine who tried to explain to me this real in depth concept on a spreadsheet, you know how to get the formulas to work and all that kind of stuff.
+Yeah, so you would you’re the type of person that was able to really pick things up at school quite well your studies were okay, etc. Now what part of it?
+So for me, numbers are the real issue, you know, looking at spreadsheets and all that kind of stuff really just fries my brain, and almost immediately when somebody tries to explain, I’ve got a friend of mine who tried to explain to me this real in-depth concept on a spreadsheet, you know how to get the formulas to work and all that kind of stuff.
 And he’s really good at it.
 And he’s tried to explain that explain it to me.
 And I got to the point where I was like, Dude I’m done.
 I’m not interested in listening to you talk about this stuff.